elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Problem

 Overall, Elixir systems are composed of many supervised processes, so the effects of an error are localized to a single process, not propagating to the entire application.
 A supervisor will detect the failing process, report it, and possibly restart it.
-This means Elixir developers can write code in an assertive style, instead of programming defensively and returning incorrect values which were not planned for.
+This anti-pattern arises when developers write defensive or imprecise code, capable of returning incorrect values which were not planned for, instead of programming in an assertive style through pattern matching and guards.

 #### Example